 Re-imagining the Glasshouse at Shugborough

-The reimagined glasshouse will be a visual feast for the eyes as it will mimic how our walled garden would have once looked.
-If you look at the walls adjacent to the Head Gardener's House, you will be able to see the outline of the rooves of the old glasshouses.
+The reimagined glasshouse is a visual feast for the eyes that mimics how our walled garden would have once looked.
+When you enter our garden and look at the surrounding walls, you would have seen imposing glasshouses either side of the head gardener's house.
+If you look closely, you can see the markings on the brick walls.
 The glasshouses would have grown all sorts of exotic fruits, such as pineapples, peaches and melons.

 It is thanks to your support that we are able to re-imagine this important part of Shugborough’s history.